Home Downsizing Pros and Cons

 Buy or Sell First?

 Sellers often ask whether they need two agents to buy and sell.
 First, consider similar comparable sales and your home pricing.
-Is it easy to comp?
 Second, is it located in a neighborhood where out-of-area agents are shunned by local agents?
 It's not supposed to happen, yet it does.
 But if your home is easy to price, and the agent has contacts in that area, it doesn't really matter where the agent is located.
 Sometimes agents will negotiate the commission if they are handling two transactions.

 Should you sell first and then buy, or buy first and then sell?
 Generally, it's better to sell your existing home before buying a new home.
 The reason is it keeps your emotions in check.
 But some markets will dictate that it's better to buy before you sell.
 Discuss this strategy with your real estate agent.